Unwrap the Present: How to Use This Essential Italian Tense

 Credi a qualsiasi cosa! — You believe anything!

-Other regular –ere verbs that you can practice conjugating in this manner include: scrivere (to write), conoscere (to know [someone]), leggere (to read), vincere (to win), perdere (to lose), prendere (to take), mettere (to put) and chiedere (to ask).
+Other regular –ere verbs include: scrivere (to write), conoscere (to know [someone]), leggere (to read), vincere (to win), perdere (to lose), prendere (to take), mettere (to put) and chiedere (to ask).

 Conjugating –ire Verbs (Group One)

-There are, unfortunately, two ways to conjugate –ire verbs in the present tense, so each time you learn a new –ire verb, you need to also learn which set of conjugations is appropriate for that verb.
+There are, unfortunately, two ways to conjugate –ire verbs in the present tense.
+Each time you learn a new –ire verb, you need to learn which set of conjugations is appropriate.

 Here they are in action: